AlexaCRM/integration-dynamics/readme.txt

 * Navigate to **Admin > Dynamics CRM** page to enter your Dynamics 365 / CRM connection details.

 == Changelog ==

+= 1.2.2 =

+* Form captcha is now not shown to authenticated users
+* Enabled Twig cache (may be disabled by setting WORDPRESSCRM_TWIG_CACHE_DISABLE constant to true)
+* Allow creating custom Twig forms without a corresponding CRM form

 = 1.2.1 =